 - Procrastinating isn’t something that you can afford to do in this situation.
 When you get the work, do it straight away.
 The last thing you want is to be stressing about deadlines when you’ve got a full-time job to go to.

 - But with that being said, you have to find time for yourself.
 Make sure you still have a social life and go out with your friends and family.
 If it makes you feel better, then have a day to binge-watch Game of Thrones to give your mind a rest.

-- Don’t let your sleeping pattern go down the drain, although pulling together your dissertation at 2 am in the morning may seem like a good idea, when you start work at nine it’s not ideal.
+- Don’t let your sleeping pattern go down the drain – pulling together your dissertation at 2 in the morning may seem like a reasonable idea when you have nothing to do the next day, but when you start work at nine it’s far from ideal!

 Would you say it’s been worth it?

 Yes, definitely – I think more students at university should take a year out to do a placement because it puts you in a much better position for when you do graduate.
 Not only that but if you start working for a specific business function (e.g. HR) and decide you don’t like it, then you have the chance to move on and do something else.